OlivierSohn/hamazed/imj-animation/BACKLOG.md

 ## Design

-- Today the contract of geometric animation functions is that they should return a constant number of animated points that are correlated across frames.
+- Today the contract of animation functions is that they should return a constant number of animated points that are correlated across frames.
 We could also make them say "After frame x, since my animation is done I will return an empty list" : it could allow to stop animations that have